ForrestOgden/COMPLETE-898-Pokemon-Pokedex-/README.md

 # COMPLETE-898-Pokemon-Pokedex-

-This is the complete (898 Pokémon) Pokédex built using PokéAPI.
+This is the complete (898 Pokémon) Pokédex built using PokéAPI - HTML, CSS, and vanilla JS.

 I built this entire Pokédex myself, through destructuring data from PokéAPI and using lots of loops to produce 898 unique entries.